analysiscenter/nbtools/nbtools/nbstat/DEV.md

 * Ease of adding new columns and ways to extract information from the system and devices.
 * Ease of creating new views for the same data: rearranging columns, adding table elements (column separators, for example), etc.
 * Cross-platform usage: rely on **psutil** to work with processes on both Linux and Windows.
     * The **psutil** is quite slow, and on Linux-based OS we can speed up things by an order of magnitude.
-The code should be reasonbly easy to modify to use custom functions for interacting with system resources.
+The code should be reasonably easy to modify to use custom functions for interacting with system resources.
 * Avoid external dependencies as much as possible: the code should be self-contained and clean.
     * This led to writing custom `ResourceTable` class, with API inspired by the `pandas.DataFrame`.
-As tables in this module contain information about devices, Jupyter Notebooks and Python processes, the effeciency of storing and aggregating tables is not really a priority: all of the tables are small.
+As tables in this module contain information about devices, Jupyter Notebooks and Python processes, the efficiency of storing and aggregating tables is not really a priority: all of the tables are small.
 Nevertheless, on tables with 1000 or less rows the code is actually faster.

 Below I explain how these goals are achieved and which code is responsible for what.
 At the end of this page, you can see a list of possible further improvements.